the3rdchild/HarvestVision/README.md

 ## YoloV8 Model

-the defaul model of yolo is yolov8 located in the [model](https://github.com/the3rdchild/HarvestVision/tree/main/Model) folder with default name:
+the defaul model of YOLO is [YOLOv8](https://docs.ultralytics.com/models/yolov8) located in the [model](https://github.com/the3rdchild/HarvestVision/tree/main/Model) folder with default name:
 ```
 HarvestVision.pt
 ```